mouadhsaadaoui/ai-agent-k8s/README.md

-#  Kubernetes Multi-Agent AI Platform
+# ai-agent-k8s

-A Kubernetes-native AI platform combining multi-agent orchestration, local LLM inference, secure Kubernetes tool execution, and automated CI/CD pipelines.
+A Kubernetes-native AI agent combining tool-use orchestration, local LLM inference, secure Kubernetes tool execution, and automated CI/CD pipelines.

 ---

 ## Project Overview

-This project demonstrates how AI services can be deployed and orchestrated using modern cloud-native infrastructure.
+This project demonstrates how an AI agent can be deployed and operated using modern cloud-native infrastructure.

 The platform integrates:

-* Multi-agent AI architecture
+* Single-agent architecture with tool routing
 * Local LLM inference using Ollama
 * Kubernetes-native tool execution
 * Redis-based conversational memory